mumoshu/okra/README.md

 `status.observedHash=somehash` equals to the value in `analysis-hash: somehash` after sync.
 You can leverage this to make sure that the last check was run with the latest query.

+## Related Projects

+Okra is inspired by various open-source projects listed below.

+- [ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous deployment system that embraces GitOps to sync desired state stored in Git with the Kubernetes cluster's state. `okra` integrates with `ArgoCD` and especially its `ApplicationSet` controller for applicaation deployments.
+  - `okra` relies on ArgoCD `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
+- [Flagger](https://flagger.app/) and [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) enables canary deployments of apps running across pods. `okra` enables canary deployments of clusters running on IaaS.
+- [argocd-clusterset](https://github.com/mumoshu/argocd-clusterset) auto-discovers EKS clusters and turns those into ArgoCD cluster secrets. `okra` does the same with its `ArgoCDCluster` CRD and `argocdcluster-controller`.
+- [terraform-provider-eksctl's courier_alb resource](https://github.com/mumoshu/terraform-provider-eksctl/tree/master/pkg/courier) enables canary deployments on target groups behind AWS ALB with metrics analysis for Datadog and CloudWatc metrics. `okra` does the same with it's `ALB` CRD and `alb-controller`.

 ## Why is it named "okra"?

+Initially it was named `kubearray`, but the original author wanted something more catchy and pretty.

-The author thought that hot-swapping a cluster while keeping your apps running looks like hot-swaping a drive while keeping a server running.
+In the beginning of this project, the author thought that hot-swapping a cluster while keeping your apps running looks like hot-swaping a drive while keeping a server running.

-We tend to call a cluster of storages where each storage drive can be hot-swapped a "storage array", hence calling a tool to build a cluster of clusters where each cluster can be hot-swapped "okra" seemed like a good idea.
+We tend to call a cluster of storages where each storage drive can be hot-swapped a "storage array", hence calling a tool to build a cluster of clusters where each cluster can be hot-swapped "kubearray" seemed like a good idea.

+Then he searched over the Internet.
+While browsing a list of cool Japanese terms with 3 syllables, he encountered "okra".
+"Okra" is a pod vegetable full of edible seeds.
+The term is relatively unique that it sounds almost the same in both Japanese and English.
+The author thought that "okra" can be a good metaphor for a cluster of sub-clusters when each seed in an okra is compared to a sub-cluster.